Eligible New Zealand Citizens

 If you are still grossly confused, don't worry, you're not alone!

-Attached is a video I made to try to explain what it all means.
+Below is a video I made to explain what it all means.
 Good luck!